ELECTR. ARTICLES |

 When connected to the negative ion generator, my Pop-bottle motor ran fast at about 3 revolutions per second (180RPM).

 If your negative ion generator is significantly different from mine, it might be easier for you to connect it up.
 Some ion generators have a little tuft of black fur.
 This fur is conductive, it is the negative terminal.
 You can carefully clip your alligator clip directly to this fur.
+Or you might find a 7,500V module powered by 120VAC from online surplus suppliers.
+EBAY has lots of these, under $5.
+But they need a DC power supply between 9V and 15V.

 SAFETY NOTE: use a small desktop ion generator, DO NOT use a FAN-TYPE ION GENERATOR.
 The negative terminal of an ionizing fan is buried down inside the plastic case.
 IT IS NOT DESIGNED TO BE SAFELY TOUCHED.